sw1562776/milky-addon/README.md

   - Ported from Jeff Mod, with Elytra auto-replace added and modules combined.
 - EventLog
   - Ported from Jeff Mod, with an added Vy option and a more detailed HUD.
+- RotationLock
+  - Ported from Meteor, with a stricter angle lock.
+- ValuableESP
+  - Ported from Trouser Streak.
+- WavPlayer
+  - Ported from Hybridious.
+Plays WAV files, with a default dancing Polish 🐮.

 ### In Progress

 - AirLanding
 - PitStop